ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

   type: LoadBalancer
 ```

-The secret that has been created will expose our workload/Sql Server in this case to the outside word via a Loadbalancer that will be provisioned automatically which is not the recommended way for production scale.
+The secret that has been created will expose our workload/Sql Server in this case to the outside word via a Loadbalancer that will be provisioned automatically which is by the way not the recommended way for production scale.

 # Coming up

 The failover mechanism for now is relying on the Kubernetes controllers such as Deployments and ReplicaSets which are not application aware components therefor Microsoft is working on SQL Always On Availability Groups in AKS (in Preview).